davecoll3/GotNoBeans/TESTING.md

 #### ID 19
 * Expected
-  * Site user can easily enter their delivery and payment details allowing for a quick and hassel free purchase.
+  * Site users can easily enter their delivery and payment details allowing for a quick and hassle free purchase.

 * Testing
     <details><summary>Site User Testing: Checkout</summary>